 However, the stain is the best choice for almost all outer and horizontal applications.
 Nevertheless, for vertical applications like doors, furniture, etc. it’s not such a good choice.

 Furthermore, the oil-based stain consumes tremendous time to dry.
 So, before selecting the stain, you must keep this fact in your mind.

-Gel stain is also considered as the oil-based stain.
+Gel stain is also considered the oil-based stain.
 But compared to the oil-based stain, the stain is more ticker.
 It’s suitable to apply for small projects and craft works.
-Instead of hardwood, the Gel stain works amazingly on the fiberglass, metal, veneer, and other surfaces.
+Instead of hardwood, the Gel stain works amazingly on fiberglass, metal, veneer, and other surfaces.